Vellih0r/Vellih0r/README.md

 **Vellih0r/Vellih0r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🧑‍💻 I love learning Computer Science.
+- 🧑‍💻 I enjoy learning Computer Science.

 - 📖 Now I am studying in *Atlantic Technological University* on *Basic Computing*.
 Place: Letterkenny, Ireland

-- 🚴 I like cycling, reading, doing sports(gym, box) and growing flowers on my windowsill🪴
+- 🚴 I like cycling, reading, doing sports and cooking🧑‍🍳

 ## That I already know: